I love my cats, and my wife loves the pageantry of Christmas. These two things, unfortunately, don’t mix well.

 We continued to keep “The Grinch” in the room at night.
 He still tried to get out every morning at 3 AM.
 We also had to lock him up every time we left the house.
 We forgot once.
 He got a piece of the tree and he broke one branch.
 If I could electrify the gate, I would.
 I actually spent 20 minutes researching small animal electrified fences.
 I think I could make it work indoors.
 My wife lectured me on the cause and effect that would happen if I electrocuted her favorite cat.
 Maybe next year.
 With one week to go, we were winning the fight, but sacrificing sleep to do so.

-Right before Christmas last year, while we were walking the dog, The Destroyer of Things fell between the tree and the pen – he was trapped.
-When we came in, he was sitting nonchalantly like there was nothing at all to what he had done.
+Right before Christmas, while we were walking the dog, The Destroyer of Things fell between the tree and the pen – he was trapped.
+When we came in, he sat nonchalantly like nothing was wrong.

 So on the Friday night before Christmas, the tree was taken down.
 I’m not sure who won.
 His face, as we pulled down his new beloved object of obsession, was definitely downtrodden, if a cat can display such emotion.
 But I got a great night’s sleep.
 For the remaining Christmas season, we looked at the tree outside.